tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 However, there is another level again — the staunch belief that this identifer name is conveying meaning exposes just how confused that belief is.
 Any query such as, "What exactly does `AbstractAdvisorAutoProxyCreator` mean?" is met with handwaving.
-This is because __nobody knows what `AbstractAdvisorAutoProxyCreator` means__ and the only practical implication here, in the world in which we all find ourselves, is one or more scatter-brains holding a belief otherwise.
+This is because __nobody knows what `AbstractAdvisorAutoProxyCreator` means__ and the only practical implication here, in the world in which we all find ourselves, is one or more scatterbrains holding a belief otherwise.

 From a näive perspective, this situation appears to be a ripe learning opportunity.
 There appears to be a lot to be gained simply by sharing knowledge with a beginner — a trivial investment of effort.
 So why not take it?
 That question